DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/quickstarts/4_ef.md

 * ConfigurationDbContext: used for configuration data such as clients, resources, and scopes
-* PersistedGrantDbContext: used for dynamic operational data such as authorization codes, and refresh tokens
+* PersistedGrantDbContext: used for dynamic operational data such as authorization codes and refresh tokens

-To start using these stores, replace the existing calls to *AddInMemoryClients*, *AddInMemoryIdentityResources*, and *AddInMemoryApiScopes* in your *ConfigureServices* method in *HostingExtensions.cs* with *AddConfigurationStore* and *AddOperationalStore*, like this:
+To use these stores, replace the existing calls to *AddInMemoryClients*, *AddInMemoryIdentityResources*, and *AddInMemoryApiScopes* in your *ConfigureServices* method in *HostingExtensions.cs* with *AddConfigurationStore* and *AddOperationalStore*, like this: